April 20, 2018

 How did you decide that you wanted to be a climbing guide?

 I was involved in the outdoor program at Community School, which showed me that it was okay to pursue something outside the classroom.
 Community School was also very supportive of my participation on ski team.
 After high school I took some time away from skiing.
 It wasn’t the same to have to drive two hours each way to get to the mountains.
 Consequently, I embraced rock climbing, as it was much more accessible.
 During college I spent as much time climbing as I could and it became my second passion after skiing.
 The college experience led me to an even deeper connection with the outdoors and drove me away from wanting to be involved in politics and business (my double major).
 So I moved back to the Valley and coached ski team for SVSEF on the weekends and worked as a trip leader for the Community School.
 From there, it wasn’t difficult to find my way into guiding as a full time job.
+What do you enjoy most about the job?

 The best thing about guiding is sharing the places I love and care for with my guests.
 Increasingly, our outdoor recreation areas are under threat of development and exploitation.
 As true wilderness becomes rare its value goes up as does the need to protect it.
 It is also important to me to have a real connection with my clientele.
 If I am able to teach people to engage with the land in a way that is sustainable and help them to see the value, then I feel satisfied that I’ve done a good job.
+What are some challenges associated with your line of work, and how do you address these?

 For a long time the main challenge was financial.
 Mountain Guiding is not the most lucrative profession.
 I would say it took me 15 years to really get my feet under me and make a living where I could afford to live comfortably.
 Before that it was a lifestyle that I chose and I lived out of the back of my truck and out of a duffel bag for years.
 In 2005 I got involved with the American Mountain Guides Association (AMGA) to become a Certified Mountain Guide.
 It took me three years of time and dedication, but I was able to achieve my IFMGA Guide Qualification.
 The AMGA has done a lot for the professional of guiding and continues to set standards for guides and the industry.
 It is difficult to make a connection between the work the organization has done and wages, but my view is there has been a positive impact on guide wages based on the increased visibility and recognition of the training and certification programs.
 The way that I have addressed the challenges present in the guiding industry is to get involved.
 I am on the AMGA Board of Directors and have worked hard to strengthen the organization and the guide training programs.
 I believe this has gone a long way toward making the guiding profession sustainable in the US.